MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ## Use with a Dockerfile
 > How to use the Jekyll image in a Dockerfile

 Using the Jekyll container as a binary in the previous sections might be too limiting.

 In this sample below, we include Node and Jekyll images together and install SQLite.

-Here using `apk`, the Alpine Linux package manager.
+Here installing SQLite using `apk`, the Alpine Linux package manager.
 That is used within the [jekyll Dockerfile](https://github.com/envygeeks/jekyll-docker/blob/master/repos/jekyll/Dockerfile).
 See [tutorial](https://www.cyberciti.biz/faq/10-alpine-linux-apk-command-examples/).

 ```Dockerfile
 FROM node:14